Five Nights at Freddy's

-Five Nights at Freddy's (FNaF) is a video game series and media franchise created by Scott Cawthon that includes video games, novels, graphic novels, and films.
-The story arcs typically follow a night guard or other character trying to survive from midnight to 6 a.m. for five levels, called "nights", while fending off attacks from homicidal animatronic characters.
+Five Nights at Freddy's (FNaF, /f(ə.)næf/ f(ə)-NAF) is a video game series and media franchise created by Scott Cawthon that includes video games, novels, graphic novels, and films.
+The story arcs typically follow a night guard or other character trying to survive from midnight to 6:00 a.m. for multiple levels, called "nights", while fending off attacks from homicidal animatronic characters.
 Each game is set in a different location connected to a fictional pizza restaurant franchise called "Freddy Fazbear's Pizza".
 The core gameplay mechanics involve using tools effectively and managing limited resources to avoid being caught by the animatronics.

 Cawthon conceived the idea for the first video game after his family-friendly resource management game, Chipper & Sons Lumber Co., was criticized for the resemblance of its characters to frightening animatronics.
 Responding to this feedback, he developed a game that focused on horror.
-Released in August 2014, the game's success prompted the development of sequels.
+Released in August 2014, the game's success prompted the development of its sequels.
 Cawthon created most of the games himself using game engine Clickteam Fusion, but partnered with Steel Wool Studios to create various entries in the series, including an open-world game and a virtual reality anthology.
 Several spin-offs were created in collaboration with groups such as Illumix and Mega Cat Studios.

-The series has a mixed critical reception, with praise for its storytelling and atmosphere but criticism for its gameplay.
+The series has had mixed critical reception, with praise for its storytelling and atmosphere but criticism for its gameplay.
 It has achieved significant commercial success, with merchandise available internationally.
 The franchise has garnered a cult following that produces numerous forms of fan media.